sk88studiosinc-maker/soulsound-v0/frequency-stacking-rules.md

 3. Player Phase
 Each player chooses one action:
 Act
-Rest
-Connect
-Resist
-Act
 Use Resonance to change the world.
 Roll: RES + PRE vs System Difficulty
-Success: Change happens
+Success → Change happens
-Failure: Change happens with cost
+Failure → Change happens with cost
 Rest
 Recover:
 Restore 1–3 COH or INT (choose one)